odegeasslbc/Self-Supervised-Sketch-to-Image-Synthesis-PyTorch/readme.md

 ```
 python train.py
 ```
-This code will automatically conduct the training of both the Autoencoder then GAN.
+This code will automatically conduct the training of both the AutoEncoder and GAN (first train an AE then for a GAN, as described in the paper).
 A folder is automatically created and save intermediate checkpoints and generated images.

 The benchmarking FID on training set is also printed in the terminal every fix amount of iterations.